JCSDA-internal/Icepack/doc/source/user_guide/ug_running.rst

   prints the Icepack version to the terminal and exits.

 ``--setvers``
-  Updates the stored value of the Icepack version in the sandbox and exits  See :ref:`version` for more information
+  Updates the stored value of the Icepack version in the sandbox and exits  See :ref:`version` for more information.

+``--docintfc``
+  Runs a script that updates the public interfaces in the documentation.
+This script parses the source code directly.
+See :ref:`docintfc` for more information.

 ``--case``, ``-c`` CASE
   specifies the case name.
 This can be either a relative path of an absolute path.
 This cannot be used with --test or --suite.
 Either ``--case``, ``--test``, or ``--suite`` is required.